 Once your garden has been planted, spend time observing it to identify any stressors.
 Keep an eye out for things like wilting foliage; diseases, such as rust or powdery mildew; insect damage, in the form of chewed leaves; or signs of visiting critters rooting around your crops.
 By monitoring your garden daily, you will discover any issues early on—when remedying the problem is usually easier and most effective.

-Now is the time to plan your garden.
-As you begin perusing seed catalogs, think about not only the plants that you will harvest but also the nutritional value that they will add to the meals you make.
+Bottom-line: Think about not only the plants that you will harvest but also the nutritional value that they will add to the meals you make.